baaqerfarhat/spacecraftSim/docs/src/misc/troubleshooting.md

 ### Teleoperation Stuck

-During teleoperation, if you change your window focus, Omniverse may fail to register a button release, causing the robot to continuously move in one direction.
+During teleoperation with the keyboard, if you change your window focus, Omniverse may fail to register a button release, causing the robot to move continuously in one direction.
 To fix this, press the `L` key to reset the environment.